The Aussie lawyer turned playwright making a West End debut – with a megastar lead

 From Cooney’s perspective, that is excellent news for her cousin.
 “Theatre is her first love, but if you want to bring about change, the bigger the audience, the better,” she says.
 “A lot of people are wanting a piece of her and I have no doubt that one day she will be giving an Oscar speech – and a Tony and an Emmy.”

-I used to be advised many tales of Miller’s love for meeting, for connecting concepts and other people, and her capability for rescuing her associates.
-Good Weekend books author Nicole Abadee says Miller is the busiest individual she is aware of.
+I used to be advised many tales of Miller’s love for meeting, for connecting concepts and other people, and her capability for rescuing her pals.
+Good Weekend books author Nicole Abadee says Miller is the busiest particular person she is aware of.
 “But if you need her, she’ll drop everything.
 She doesn’t ask how she can help, she acts.
 And she always has ideas for solutions and projects.”

-Talented, loyal, godmother to 14 youngsters, apparently universally cherished: absolutely Miller has different faults – other than untidiness and never cooking?
-“Good luck with finding them,” laughs Abadee, a pal since legislation college.
+Talented, loyal, godmother to 14 youngsters, apparently universally cherished: certainly Miller has different faults – aside from untidiness and never cooking?
+“Good luck with finding them,” laughs Abadee, a buddy since regulation college.
 “All I would say is I worry about her habit of working into the small hours, which isn’t a good thing as you get older.
 And she doesn’t like to say no to anything; I think she needs the confidence to realise how sought-after she is and not take on everything she’s offered.”

 Outside on Piccadilly, we chat to the pleasant doorman.
-Miller asks him find out how to get to the Thames.
+Miller asks him tips on how to get to the Thames.
 “Oh dear,” he says, “are things that bad?”
-We have amusing, the night ends fortunately and I ship her off by Green Park within the course of the river and her lodge.
+We have fun, the night ends fortunately and I ship her off via Green Park within the route of the river and her lodge.

 “I’m just going to do a bit of work before bed,” she says.
 Of course she is.